bcgov/ozone-caaqs-indicator/README.md

 ---

 # Ozone CAAQS Analysis for B.C.
-(2011-2013)
+(2014-2016)

-A set of R scripts to calculate the Canadian Ambient Air Quality Standards (CAAQS) for Ozone for 2011-2013.
-These scripts reproduce the 2015 analysis presented on [Environmental Reporting BC](http://www.env.gov.bc.ca/soe/indicators/air/ozone.html).
+A set of R scripts to calculate the Canadian Ambient Air Quality Standards (CAAQS) for Ozone for 2014-2016.
+These scripts reproduce the 2017 analysis presented on [Environmental Reporting BC](http://www.env.gov.bc.ca/soe/indicators/air/ozone.html).

-This analysis makes use of the [rcaaqs](https://github.com/bcgov/rcaaqs) package, and [air quality monitoring data](https://catalogue.data.gov.bc.ca/dataset/77eeadf4-0c19-48bf-a47a-fa9eef01f409) from the Ministry of Enviornment.
+This analysis makes use of the [rcaaqs](https://github.com/bcgov/rcaaqs) package, and [air quality monitoring data](https://catalogue.data.gov.bc.ca/dataset/77eeadf4-0c19-48bf-a47a-fa9eef01f409) from the B.C.
+Ministry of Environment.

 ### Usage